Money on wheels: Banking gets seriously mobile

 "It's about being where the customers want us," says Jane Paterson, who is in charge of rolling out the new fleet of RBS mobile branches.

-The existing RBS and NatWest vans already drive more than 7,000 miles a week, and reach 357 different communities.'Two customers'
+The existing RBS and NatWest vans already drive more than 7,000 miles a week, and reach 357 different communities.

 The new vans will provide a much more practical service than the existing fleet.
 Because they are equipped with satellite dishes, they can connect directly with the network, and a customer's account.